Pulsar Xlite v2 Mini Wireless Mouse Review (Little Mouse Graduation): Dana and DPG Diffy My Heart

 And here’s a little-known Korean company.
 Rather, it is a more famous company abroad.
 However, in Korea, the company is only used by people who know it.
 That’s Pulsa.

 The mouse we are reviewing today is the Pulsa Xlite v2.
 I was tired of the mouse journey to find so many little mice so far, so I carefully asked Pulsar for help with the review, and thankfully Pulsar provided the mouse.
-And aside from all these things, today’s review… It’s also about the mouse that left the review and made graduation a success.
+And aside from all these things, today’s review… It’s also regarding the mouse that left the review and made graduation a success.

 Let’s start the review with packaging as the first button.